leapt/admin-bundle/docs/getting_started.rst

 The AdminBundle requires at least an active firewall.

 You can use whichever authentication mechanism you like.
-In order to make your life easier, SnowcapAdminBundle provides a base user class, and a few other extras to be used with Doctrine's entity user provider and standard login form authentication.
+In order to make your life easier, LeaptAdminBundle provides a base user class, and a few other extras to be used with Doctrine's entity user provider and standard login form authentication.

 First, create a user class in your AdminBundle's entity directory: